pwa-builder/PWABuilder/docs/README.md

 # PWABuilder Suite Documentation

-Welcome to the new documentation for the [PWABuilder](https://www.pwabuilder.com/) tooling suite!
+Welcome to the documentation for the [PWABuilder](https://www.pwabuilder.com/) tooling suite!

 The suite has three main tools: